Nendoroid: Products

 The Nendoroid Petite (ねんどろいどぷち) series is very similar to the primary series, but the figures are roughly half the size at approximately 6.5 cm each.
 They also include a small stand to display the figure.
 Nendoroid Petites are sold either as complete sets or in blind boxes that have a single random character.
 Like their larger counterparts, the facial expressions and other optional parts can be swapped between other Nendoroid Petite characters.
 As of 2013, singles sell for 600 Japanese yen, while the larger sets differ depending on the number of characters in the set.

 The Nendoroid More (ねんどろいどもあ) series was designed as a project by the new university graduates that joined Good Smile Company in 2012.
 The idea behind the series was to create an easier and more enjoyable way to display Nendoroid figures.
 The series includes clips and suction cup stands that can each hold a single Nendoroid figure, as well as decorative parts that can be attached to figures and stands.

 The Nendoroid Playsets (ねんどろいどプレイセット) are small dioramic rooms that are designed as a display area for Nendoroids.
 They are produced and manufactured by Phat!
 Company.

 The Nendoroid Plus (ねんどろいどプラス) series refers to other goods that are based on the Nendoroid designs, however are not actually ABS&PVC figures.
 These include rubber straps, plushies and charms.
 They are often released by companies other than Good Smile Company.

 Nendoroid Surprise is a line of collectible figures within the Nendoroid series, featuring blind capsule packaging.
 Each capsule contains one Nendoroid Surprise figure, which stands at approximately 7 cm in height, slightly smaller than standard Nendoroid figures.

 Nendoroid Basic is a simplified line within the Nendoroid series.
 Unlike standard Nendoroids, these figures do not include interchangeable face plates or additional parts, a design choice that reduces production costs and shortens manufacturing times.
 Basic figures can still be customized with accessories from other Nendoroid models.

 Video games

 An RPG based on Nendoroid figure series titled Nendoroid Generation (ねんどろいど じぇねれ～しょん, Nendoroido Jenerēshon), was developed by Bandai Namco Games, Good Smile Company and Banpresto for PlayStation Portable.
 The game features Nendoroid versions of characters from Steins;Gate, Black Rock Shooter, Haruhi Suzumiya, Magical Girl Lyrical Nanoha, Zero no Tsukaima, Dog Days, Fate/stay night, and Touhou Project, as well as Good Smile Company's mascot character, Gumako.
 The game was released in Japan on February 23, 2012.

 Hatsune Miku and Future Stars: Project Mirai is a music game for the Nintendo 3DS released on March 8, 2012.
 The game features the Vocaloid character, Hatsune Miku, with her appearance based on the Nendoroid design.
 A sequel to the game titled Hatsune Miku: Project Mirai 2 was released on November 28, 2013.
+The upcoming game Hatsune Miku: Starry Party also features Nendoroid designs for Vocaloid characters.